 While this report uncovers the truth about how consumers like to send and receive information, Textlocal, the UK’s leading business mobile messaging company, states that there is still work to be done to educate businesses to communicate with their audiences in this way.

-Alastair Shortland CEO of Textlocal said “Our own research indicates that many businesses are aware of mobile messaging, but there are still some who are yet to tap into the full potential of how powerful it can be as a business driver.
+Alastair Shortland, founder of Textlocal said “Our own research indicates that many businesses are aware of mobile messaging, but there are still some who are yet to tap into the full potential of how powerful it can be as a business driver.
 We know that, whether businesses have a mobile strategy or not, there will always be a place for opt-in bulk SMS within the marketing mix, as a personal communication tool, sales or promotion tool or simply to send alerts and updates.
 Texting leads the way in fast, low-cost, direct conversations with consumers.”

 Textlocal believe that mobile messaging is based on trust and permission.
 Their online system ‘Messenger’ enables any businesses to grow opt-in lists of customer data and intelligence and to text from PC, targeted communications directly the palms of customer’s hands.
 This powerful blend of design, usability and technology has been commended for being cost-effective, quick and proven to deliver results.